-We represented SJ in his sentencing hearing after he was charged with 3 break and enter offences and possessing a prohibited drug.
+We represented SJ in his sentencing hearing after police laid charges of 3 break and enter offences and possessing a prohibited drug.

 SJ and the co-accused approached a fire door of a property in a large unit complex.
 The co-accused used physical force on the door handle of the fire door.
-Once access was gained to the property SJ and the co-accused entered the property via the fire door.
+Once they gained access to the property, SJ and the co-accused entered the property via the fire door.
 A few minutes later, police arrived at the location and placed both under arrest.

-The Magistrate accepted this submission and backdated the sentence, meaning that he had already served his time and was eligible for release from the date the sentence was imposed.
+Subsequently, the Magistrate accepted this submission and backdated the sentence.
+This meant that he had already served his time and was eligible for release from the date of the imposition of the sentence.

-If you have been charged with break and enter, speak to one of our criminal defence lawyers for advice on your legal options.
+If you are facing charges of break and enter, speak to one of our criminal defence lawyers for advice on your legal options.
 Call us on (02) 9261 4281.